 SEA theme Land adjacent to Todhurst Health and wellbeing Supporting the health and wellbeing of residents, the site is located with good proximity to local facilities in Plaistow, including the shop, school, pre-school, and public house.
 With these amenities accessible on foot, an allocation of housing at this location will support healthier and more active lifestyles.
 Health and wellbeing will be supported by the site's proximity to the village green, village hall and playing field.
 Transportation Access to the site would be through the Nell Ball housing area.
 This has the potential to add to existing issues at the location relating to car access.
 The site, like other locations in the Neighbourhood Plan area, is not accessible by frequent public transport links.
-Whilst the site is in good access to village facilities, an allocation at this site will lead to an increase in car use, due to the distance from other key services, facilities and frequent public transport links. Кеу Likely adverse e Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effec Neutral/no effect Uncertain effects
+Whilst the site is in good access to village facilities, an allocation at this site will lead to an increase in car use, due to the distance from other key services, facilities and frequent public transport links.
+Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effects

-Table 4.4: Site: Land adjacent to the Dairy11
+Table 4.4: Site: Land adjacent to the Dairy

+SEA theme

-SEA theme Land adjacent to the Dairy OLATIONIC Land dajacent to the Daily
+Land adjacent to the Dairy